This is a small blog post on circe-fs2, a small library for streaming, using fs2, JSON parsing and decoding, using circe.

 val parsedStream: Stream[Task, Json] =

-case class and turn our stream into a Stream[F[_], Popularity]
+Decoder for our Popularity case class and turn our stream into a Stream[F[_], Popularity]:

 val popularityStream: Stream[Task, Popularity] =